What is CPD – and why does it matter?

 How do I record my CPD?

-As you know, you must demonstrate a written record of CPD hours for all ‘employed persons’ in your business (including sub-contractors) at your NICEIC assessment.
-From 1 March 2025, it will become even more important to keep these records on hand and accessible, as businesses that aren’t able to show them at their assessment will be given a window of 30 days to do so.
+As you know, you must document CPD hours for all ‘employed persons’ in your business (including sub-contractors) to show at your NICEIC assessment.
+From 1 March 2025, it will become even more important to keep these records on hand, as businesses that can’t show them at their assessment will be given a window of 30 days to do so.

 Fortunately, recording your CPD couldn’t be easier with NICEIC’s CPD record template, which is available to download on our Recording CPD page.
 The template is designed to help you record the development you have completed and plan your future CPD needs.
 Whilst structured CPD is great for ensuring you meet all your development needs, don’t forget to also take advantage of any ad hoc CPD opportunities that come along, as these can be invaluable.